Ted Galdi: Bestselling Author

 Conversion rate optimization - headline

 Conversion rate mostly refers to the percentage of visitors who buy a product or fill out a lead form online.
-Whether you're promoting a paid product, or a free lead magnet, the first thing you should do is create a dedicated landing page for your item.
+Whether you're promoting a paid book, or a free lead magnet, the first thing you should do is create a dedicated landing page for your item.

 2.)
 Keep your offer clear and concise